Facts About the Rubber Tree - Description and Uses

-Joseph Priestley used rubber for the very first time to erase lead marks made by pencil.
-He coined the term rubber because he was able to remove the lead marks by rubbing off the pencil marks.
+Joseph Priestley used rubber for the very first time to erase lead marks made by a pencil.
+He coined the term rubber because he could remove the lead marks by rubbing off the pencil marks.

 Importance of the Latex of the Rubber Tree

-Natural rubber has properties that make it useful in many manufacturing industries.
-Natural rubber has made high-quality rubber products possible in many fields of application.
+The natural rubber has properties that make it useful in many manufacturing industries.
+It has made high-quality rubber products possible in many fields of application.

 © 2015 Nithya Venkat